Fontbane/pokeruby493/README.md

 -[Doesnt](https://github.com/Doesnty): I learned how to add new moves thanks to his commits, Instant Text Speed, Close Combat's effect and I'm also using a lot of content from his repo to add new moves.

 -[ShantyTown](https://github.com/huderlem): Tips on how to debug any problems I may find while working with the decompilation projects.

+-[Rubyruby](https://github.com/hiddenruby): Attribution screen which I repurposed into an Anti-Piracy screen.